germs-lab/Shell_Tutorial/Readme.md

 [Here is a link for more information](http://en.wikipedia.org/wiki/Bash_Unix_shell)

-To open a terminal, just single click on the "Terminal" icon on the Desktop.
+### To open a terminal
+Mac: single click terminal icon or push cmd + spacebar and start typing terminal

+Windows: Download and install [Putty](http://www.putty.org) or [MobaXterm](http://mobaxterm.mobatek.net/download-home-edition.html)

 # The Example: Manipulating Experimental Data Files